 How it wears

-Some users of weighted blankets with plastic pellets have noted they can ‘feel’ the pellets moving and shuffling around when they do (undesirable weight transfer).
+Some users of plastic pellet weighted blankets say they can ‘feel’ the pellets moving and shuffling around when they do.
 This is because the pellets are larger, so they are noticeable under a blanket.
-This can be remedied with a thicker cover, or by fixing the blanket in place.

 How to buy

 You will find most cheap weighted blankets use plastic pellets.
 As a general rule of thumb, buy a blanket with a thick outer cover to counteract the larger pellets.
 This can present issues with heat though.
 A weighted blanket that is too hot to use in the summer is wasted, and a thinner outer cover will only reintroduce weight transfer.